aadi-droid1126/PennyWise/README.md

 > Add screenshots here:

 - Dashboard ("The Lair") with streak counter
-- Goals with balloon progress ("Escape from Derry")
+- Goals with progress tracking ("Escape from Derry")
+- Budgets with category limits ("The Deadlights")
+- Recurring payments ("The Ritual")
 - AI roast in action
 - Mobile bottom navigation
 - The Case File — CSV / PDF export